-M - Mature Audiences: Suitable for mature audiences 16 years and over: Programmes might contain violence, sexual material, offensive language, adult themes, nudity, or other content that some children and parents find challenging.
+M - Mature Audiences: Suitable for mature audiences 16 years and over:

+M - Ngā Kaimātakitaki Pakeke: E tika ana mā ngā kaimātakitaki pakeke 16 tau, pakeke atu: Programmes might contain violence, sexual material, offensive language, adult themes, nudity, or other content that some children and adults find challenging.
 May contain material with a moderate impact and themes that require a mature outlook.

-16 - People under 16 years should not view: Programmes containing stronger material or special elements which are outside the M classification.
-May contain a greater degree of sexual material, offensive language, realistic violence, and stronger adult themes.
+16 - People under 16 years should not view:

+16 - Kaua e mātakina e te hunga i raro i te 16 tau: Programmes containing stronger material or special elements which are outside the M classification.
+May contain a greater degree of sexual material, offensive language, realistic violence and stronger adult themes.

-18 - People under 18 years should not view: Programmes containing themes which may be challenging or offensive even to some adult viewers.
+18 - People under 18 years should not view:

+18 - Kaua e mātakina e te hunga i raro i te 18 tau: Programmes containing themes which may be challenging or offensive even to some adult viewers.

-- 1.4 News, current affairs, sports and live content is not, because of its distinct nature, subject to classification.
+- 1.5 News, current affairs, sports and live content is not, because of its distinct nature, subject to classification.
 This content is generally targeted at adults and it is expected any children watching or listening will be supervised.
-However, broadcasters must be mindful of children's interests and other broadcasting standards and include audience advisories where appropriate, to enable the audience to exercise discretion. - 1.5 Promos for television programmes should comply with the classification of the programme during which they screen.
+However, broadcasters must be mindful of children's interests and other broadcasting standards and include audience advisories where appropriate, to enable the audience to exercise discretion. - 1.6 Promos for television programmes should comply with the classification of the programme during which they screen.